[IN & OUT Airport Trip] A Journey Through Stunning Night Views

 JR Sapporo Station

-About 20 minutes by car
+About 40 minutes by subway and bus

 Mt.
 Okura Observatory